JasonBrave/tt-sky26b-vga/docs/info.md

 ## How it works

-This is an exercise for the reader
+The design is generated with VGA playground with Logo template https://vga-playground.com/?preset=logo

 ## How to test

-Connect a monitor
+Connect a monitor to the VGA connector, you should check for a moving "Bonjour Terre!" on the monitor.

 ## External hardware